cisagov/manage.get.gov/docs/architecture/decisions/0021-django-admin.md

 an open question whether Django Admin will be the long-term administrator tool of choice.
 A pivot away from Django Admin in the future would of course mean starting from scratch at a later date, and potentially juggling two separate admin portals for a period of time while a custom solution is incrementally developed.
-This would result in an overall _increase_ to the total amount of development time invested in the administrator portal.
+This would result in an overall _increase_ to the total amount of time invested in building an administrator portal.